Heark/Tyrone/README.md

 * !define - Returns the defintions of a word using the Urban Dictionary api.
 * !character - Returns information about an an anime character. (doesn't work all the time)
 * !imdb - Returns information about a TV show or a movie.
+* !pokemon - returns information about a Pokemon

 # How to build
 Very simple